-On August 13, 2022, in a recent surgical case abroad, doctors used 3D printing technology to successfully help save a newborn baby with a similar condition.
+On August 13, 2022, in a recent surgical case abroad, doctors used 3D printing technology to help save a newborn baby with a similar condition.
 The newborn reportedly needed surgery immediately after birth to repair an occipital defect in his skull, as it had not developed properly.
-To address this challenge, Polish deep tech company Sygnis SA (which recently acquired Zmorph) used additive manufacturing technology to create a 3D printed model that was critical to the success of the newborn baby’s neurosurgery.
+To address this challenge, Polish deep tech company Sygnis SA (which recently acquired Zmorph) used additive manufacturing technology to create a 3D printed model critical to the success of the newborn baby’s neurosurgery.

-Creating a 3D printed model of the skull
+Creating a 3D-printed model of the skull

-In addition to the ability to perfectly reproduce the baby girl’s skull from the scan alone, the doctors chose 3D printing technology because of its ability to create this 1:1 scale 3D printed model of the skull at an efficient manufacturing speed.
+In addition to perfectly reproducing the baby girl’s skull from the scan alone, the doctors chose 3D printing technology because of its ability to create this 1:1 scale 3D printed model of the skull at an efficient manufacturing speed.
 Since the defect was not diagnosed during the pregnancy, time was of the essence to complete the procedure in the shortest possible time.
 In fact, according to Sygnis’ case study, they only had 96 hours to create the model, deliver it, and have the surgeon perform pre-surgical testing.
 Thankfully, the skull printed with SLA was completed in just eight hours, while the skull made with SLS was completed in 24 hours.

 The surgery was completed on February 28, and the little girl could be discharged from the hospital.
 Professor Lukasz Krakowczyk, the surgeon in charge of the operation, concluded, “Imaging studies help identify cranial defects.
 However, they don’t exactly match the skin defects, which is why printing the model is so important.
 3D printing will also be essential for reconstructing the cranial defects when the bone reconstruction needs to be perfectly aligned and planned.”